2025 Global ESSAY PRIZE

 Prizes

-There is a prize for the best essay in each category.
-The prize for each winner of a subject category, and the winner of the Junior category, is a scholarship worth US$2000 towards the cost of attending any John Locke Institute programme, and the essays will be published on the Institute's website.
-Prize-giving ceremonies will take place in London, at which winners and runners-up will be able to meet some of the judges and other faculty members of the John Locke Institute.
+There are prizes for the best essays in each category.
+The prize for each winner of a subject category, and the winner of the Junior category, is a scholarship worth US$5000 towards the cost of attending any John Locke Institute programme.
+The second place winner will receive a scholarship worth US$2000 and the third place winner will receive a scholarship worth US$1000.
+The prize-giving ceremony will take place in London on Saturday, 4 October, at which winners and runners-up will be able to meet some of the judges and other faculty members of the John Locke Institute.
 Family, friends, and teachers are also welcome.

 The candidate who submits the best essay overall will be awarded an honorary John Locke Institute Junior Fellowship, which comes with a US$10,000 scholarship to attend one or more of our summer schools and/or visiting scholars programmes.